AsteriskAmpersand/Ice-Experimental/README.md

 ICE currently does not isolate photo/image data.
 As such, if you do use the in-game photo feature, make sure to backup the 3 photo data files in your save folder at `...\Steam\userdata\<steamid>\582010\remote\`.
 If the game detects a mismatch between your save file and your photo data, it will ask to create a new one, which would delete your photo data in the process.

 ## Quest: ★1 Learning the Clutch ##
 This quest cannot currently be completed as intended due to the fact that Clagger is removed in ICE.
-A temporary fix has been put in place to allow the quest to be completed by killing the Great Jagras.
-In the future, we'll address this issue properly by updating the quest to account for Clagger removal, or replace the quest entirely.
+A temporary fix has been put in place to allow the quest to be completed by killing the Pukei Pukei.
+In the future, we'll address this issue properly by updating the quest to account for Clagger removal, or replace/remake the quest entirely.

 - - - -